Clubs: CR Flamengo & Fluminense FC | Opening: 1950 | Capacity: 78,838 seats

 Maracanã is located in a predominantly residential area with little of interest around.
-It is not one of Rio’s best areas, and there is therefore not much reason to head to the stadium long before the match.
+It is not one of Rio’s better areas, and there is therefore little reason to head to the stadium long before the match.
 Eating and drinking is better done in Rio’s more touristic areas.

 There are a few affordable hotels a short taxi ride or 20-minute walk (not advised at night) from the stadium, e.g. Gallant Hotel or Hotel Villa Tijuca, but if you have a little more money to spare you’ll take more out of your stay if you choose one of the many hotels closer to the beaches in the tourist areas.
 The stadium is easily reached by metro.

 Tickets for Flamengo matches can be bought at the ticket windows of Maracanã, the club facilities at Avenida Borges de Medeiros 997 in the Lagoa – Ipanema area, or any of the other pre-sale outlets.
 Brazilian citizens can also buy online.

 Expect to pay between BR$100.00 for a seat in the upper sections to BR$ 350.00 for one in the VIP areas.

 Tickets for Fluminense matches can be bought online via Futebolcard, at the ticket windows of Marcanã, or at any of the pre-sale outlets, which include the centrally-located club office at Rua Álvaro Chaves 41 in the Laranjeiras area.